Home Page › Blog › How to Certify a Service Dog

 - Identify whether you have an ADA-eligible disability (which can be physical or psychiatric).

-- Get a confirmation letter from your doctor or therapist.
+- Get a health confirmation letter from your doctor or therapist.
 This step is optional, but a PSD letter can be helpful backup documentation.

 - Train your dog to perform a task that helps with your condition.